 • The Mini Particle Sampler MPS®, an instrument for the characterization of nano and microparticles in ambient air proposed by INERIS and ECOMESURE since 2014.

-• The NANOBADGE (now PARTICLELEVER sample) offered since the beginning of 2015 by the company NANO INSPECT (now PARTICLEVER) and the Nanosafety Platform of CEA-LITEN in Grenoble: the sample is taken in a cassette integrated on a compact and autonomous sampler, which can be carried by the operators or positioned in a fixed station; the cassette is then extracted from the sampler and analyzed.
+• The NANOBADGE (now PARTICLEVER sample) available since the beginning of 2015 by the company NANO INSPECT (now PARTICLEVER) and the Nanosafety Platform of CEA-LITEN in Grenoble: the sample is taken in a cassette integrated on a compact and autonomous sampler, which can be carried by the operators or positioned in a fixed station; the cassette is then extracted from the sampler and analyzed.

-• More generally: OPC (optical particle counter), CNC (condensations nucleus counter), SMPS (scnanning mobility particle sizer), ELPI (electric low pressure impactor).
+• More generally: OPC (optical particle counter), CNC (condensations nucleus counter), SMPS (scanning mobility particle sizer), ELPI (electric low pressure impactor).

-Other questions: Are these tools reliable?
-Have any companies already purchased them?
+Some questions remain: Are these tools reliable?
+Have they been already purchased by companies?
 What is the initial feedback on the strengths and limitations of these instruments?
-How to choose among the different models offered?
+How to choose among the different models on offer?

-Other devices are expected to be released5At the international level, several teams are working on this type of project; see in particular Miniature nanoparticle sensors for exposure measurement and TEM sampling, Fierz M et al, 4th International Conference on Safe Production and Use of Nanomaterials (Nanosafe 2014), Journal of Physics: Conference Series, 617, 2015.
+Other devices are expected to be introduced in the future5At the international level, several teams are working on this type of project; see in particular Miniature nanoparticle sensors for exposure measurement and TEM sampling, Fierz M et al, 4th International Conference on Safe Production and Use of Nanomaterials (Nanosafe 2014), Journal of Physics: Conference Series, 617, 2015.

 General measures

-• at best, toeliminate nanomaterials and to substitute them, if necessary, with non – or at least less – dangerous materialsNote6in passing the discrepancy of such a recommendation with the policies of encouraging the acceleration of the commercialization of nanomaterials
+• ideally, to eliminate nanomaterials and to substitute them, if necessary, with non – or at least less – dangerous materials6Note in passing the discrepancy of such a recommendation with the policies encouraging the acceleration of the commercialization of nanomaterials….

-• failing that, to reduce exposure to the lowest possible level (according to the ALARA principle), keeping the number of workers potentially exposed to nanomaterials as well as the duration and level of exposure to a minimum.
+• Alternatively, reducing exposure to the lowest possible level (according to the ALARA principle), minimizing the number of workers potentially exposed to nanomaterials, as well as the duration and level of exposure.

 To this end, various measures must be strictly applied7(for more details, refer to the INRS publications):

-• limit certain critical operations (decanting, weighing, sampling, etc.)
+• limiting certain critical operations (decanting, weighing, sampling, etc.)

-• visually identify the work areas where nanomaterials are stored/handled and limit access to workers who have received specific training on nanomaterials
+• visually identifying the work areas where nanomaterials are stored/handled and limit access to workers who have received specific training on nanomaterials

-• prevent the emission of nanomaterials into the air:
+• preventing the emission of nanomaterials into the air:

-• capture pollutants at the source (glove boxes, chemical fume hoods and other means of aspiration adapted to the use of nanoparticles)
+• capture pollutants at the source (using glove boxes, chemical fume hoods and other means of aspiration adapted to the use of nanoparticles)

 • filter the air in the workplace with very high efficiency fiber filters